-Sort Or der Mode of Ou treach Target of Ou treach Summary of response/atte ndance Summary of comments re ceived Summary of co mments not accepted and reasons URL (If applica ble) 1 Public Hearing Non- targeted/bro ad community No public attended the public hearings for the 2022 AAP None N/A
+Sort Or der Mode of Ou treach Target of Ou treach Summary of response/atte ndance Summary of comments re ceived Summary of co mments not accepted and reasons URL (If applica ble) 1 Public Hearing Non- targeted/bro ad community No public attended the public hearings for the 2023 AAP.
+None N/A

-Sort Or der Mode of Ou treach Target of Ou treach Summary of response/atte ndance Summary of comments re ceived Summary of co mments not accepted and reasons URL (If applica ble) 2 Public Meeting Non- targeted/bro ad community We held HOME and CDBG Board meetings almost every month in 2021.
-They were held as a mix of in person and virtually, using Microsoft Teams, and the public was notified of the phone number to join the meeting.
+Sort Or der Mode of Ou treach Target of Ou treach Summary of response/atte ndance Summary of comments re ceived Summary of co mments not accepted and reasons URL (If applica ble) 2 Public Meeting Non- targeted/bro ad community We held HOME and CDBG Board meetings almost every month in 2022.
+They were mostly held in person, with a few held virtually, using Microsoft Teams, and the public was notified of the phone number to join the meeting.
 No general public attended any of the meetings.
 None N/A

-Sort Or der Mode of Ou treach Target of Ou treach Summary of response/atte ndance Summary of comments re ceived Summary of co mments not accepted and reasons URL (If applica ble) 3 Newspaper Ad Non- targeted/bro ad community We publish ads in the local newspaper of each HOME Consortium county for public notice of the 2022 draft allocation and for the public hearing information.
+Sort Or der Mode of Ou treach Target of Ou treach Summary of response/atte ndance Summary of comments re ceived Summary of co mments not accepted and reasons URL (If applica ble) 3 Newspaper Ad Non- targeted/bro ad community We publish ads in the local newspaper of each HOME Consortium county for public notice of the 2023 draft allocation and for the public hearing information.
 No response from the public due to the ads.
 None N/A